 Smoky Mountain Chicken will have them running back to the dinner table.
 No more boring chicken dinner nights when you serve up this moist barbecue chicken!

-The smoky mountain chicken at Ruby Tuesday’s has not always been topped with bacon or cheddar and Swiss cheese.
+This famous chicken from Ruby Tuesday has not always been topped with bacon or cheddar and Swiss cheese.

 There was a time when it was topped with ham and provolone cheese.
 Just my opinion, but I think the original was much better.